scan3d

 • Outputs: surface.csv, per-point geometries under grid/, and an HTML isosurface plot (scan3d_density.html).

 scan3d nests loops over d₁ → d₂ → d₃ and relaxes each point with the appropriate restraints active.
-The default optimizer is LBFGS (--opt-mode light); switch to --opt-mode heavy for RFOptimizer.
+The default optimizer is LBFGS (--opt-mode grad); switch to --opt-mode hess for RFOptimizer.

 For XYZ/GJF inputs, --ref-pdb supplies a reference PDB topology while keeping XYZ coordinates, enabling format-aware PDB/GJF output conversion.